jameslnewell/react/packages/react-promise/README.md

 # @jameslnewell/react-promise

-React hook for working with promises.
+A react hook for working with promises.

 ## Installation